davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/identify-resource.md

 We use the term administrator (see [Administration](https://en.wikipedia.org/wiki/Administration)) as a synonym for manager.

-Buying a machine (or getting reserved instances) is like getting a salaried employee; renting is like getting temporary workers.
+Buying a machine (or getting reserved instances) is similar to getting a salaried employee, and renting is like getting temporary workers.
 Many deep learning machines are now significantly more expensive than minimum wage; see for example the instances listed under [Amazon EC2 P3 – Ideal for Machine Learning and HPC](https://aws.amazon.com/ec2/instance-types/p3/).
 If you want to use a whole cluster, the costs are even more extreme.

 As the manager of a team (of either people or computers) executing or comparing plans, you must